hashgraph/hedera-services/docs/intellij-quickstart.md

 ## Starting a local single-node network

-Now browse to `com.hedera.services.ServicesMain`.
+Now browse to `com.hedera.node.app.service.mono.ServicesMain`.
 Its `main` method starts a single node network of Hedera Service by calling `com.swirlds.platform.Browser#main`, which is the entrypoint to bootstrap the Platform app named by the